All School Meals are FREE for All Students at All Schools until June 30, 2021

 Byron Center Public Schools operates within the guidelines of the USDA National School Meals Program.
 The Nutrition Services program is self-funding, which means we operate within a planned food service budget and do not use any general fund monies from the district.

-Kerri Saltzgaber - Nutrition Services Director
+Kerri Wright - Nutrition Services Director

 8542 Byron Center Avenue SW